gini/gini-capture-sdk-android/componentapiexample/README.md

 This example app provides you with a sample usage of the Gini Capture SDK's Component API.

-The Gini Pay API lib is used for analyzing documents and sending feedback.
+The [Gini Pay API Library](https://github.com/gini/gini-pay-api-lib-android) is used for analyzing documents and sending feedback.

-Before analyzing documents with the Component API example app, you need to set your Gini API Client Id and Secret by creating a
+Before analyzing documents with the Component API example app, you need to set your Gini Pay API client id and secret by creating a
 `local.properties` file in this folder containing a `clientId` and a `clientSecret` property.

-Please note, that large heap is enabled for the example app.
-Your application using the Gini Capture SDK should also enable large heap to make sure, that there is enough memory for image handling.
+You can find more information about the Component API in our [integration guide](https://developer.gini.net/gini-capture-sdk-android/html/integration.html#component-api).

 Overview
 ========